banerjs/blog/notes.md

 - Migrate to ES6
 - Create Unit Tests
 - Add in Timeouts to the fetch code on the server side.
 While Promise.race is a viable option, there already exists express middleware capable of doing this
+- Improve Performance
-- Create a proper cache for posts instead of webserver memory
+  - Use a proper cache for posts instead of memory
+  - Use `bluebird`, or something equally performant, for promises
 - Help popup for keyboard shortcuts
 - Migrate to OpenShift and scalable infrastructure
 - Configure the docker-compose files necessary to start all the different containers at the same time